772/bevy-single-variable-function-mesh/README.md

 # bevy-single-variable-function-mesh

 This crate creates procedurally generated 2D or 3D bevy meshes by using single-variable functions.
-Since only function is needed, this library is very easy to use.
+Since only one function is needed, this library is very easy to use.

 ## Usage